QuantGen/GPTL/man/Example_LD_GWAS.md

 **2. PGS Estimation Using GPTL**

-The PGS estimation processes are similar to [Example_Individual_Data](https://github.com/QuantGen/GPTL/blob/main/man/Example_Individual_Data.md) (except for *BMM()*).
-Therefore, here we only illustrate how GPTL software works, without showing the details of calibration-testing processes.

 - #### Transfer Learning using Gradient Descent with Early Stopping (*TL-GDES*)

 *GD()* function takes as input the above derived sufficient statistics and prior effects.
 The function returns regression coefficient values over the gradient descent cycles.